Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 • Keep It Short and Sweet: The best URLs get to the point quickly without being overly lengthy.

 • Stay Relevant: Ensure the words in your URL match the page’s content.
-A URL like “/green-tea-benefits” is ideal if it’s about green tea.
+For example, a URL like “/green-tea-benefits” is ideal for green tea.

 • Skip the Jargon: Avoid using special symbols, unnecessary numbers, or technical terms in URLs.
 Stick to plain language.